Writing great job adverts is of paramount importance if you want to attract the best candidates.

 Create a list of the skills, attributes and qualifications that your applicants would need to hold or demonstrate.
 Which of these are necessities and which are desirables?
 Candidates take more notice of these details than any other, and so how you choose your words here will have a huge effect on your response rate.
 Chat with your client and develop your strategy.
 Do they wish you to pool an array of candidates or do they wish you to value quality over quantity?
 If the former is the priority, then you can afford to be more general at this point, but if your desire is to harness candidate CVs of real calibre and role relevance, then you should take a more specific approach to your language.

-Job Board Adverts which detail salary gain approximately 40% more applications than those which leave candidates guessing about what they could expect to earn, so here is your opportunity to manage the expectations of your candidates.
+Job Board Adverts which detail salary gain approximately 40% more applications than those which leave candidates guessing about what they could expect to earn.
+Here is your opportunity to manage the expectations of your candidates.
 Salary, bonus packages and benefit schemes should be included here.
 Any additional perks such as childcare schemes, a company car and flexible working could be what seals the deal for the big hitters!
 While salary is important, it can be the added ‘extras’ which really attract the crème de la crème, so include it all!
+Great job adverts are open and honest about salary and benefits.

 Location, location, location

+One of the top tips for writing great job adverts is being detailed about your location.
 Of course, let your candidate know where the job is based, but you can afford to be more specific than that!
 Provide the detail.
 Is it a new office?
 What are the transport links like?
 Where is it commutable from and what might the timescales be?
-Is it office based or is it possible that the successful applicant would be expected to travel?
+Is it office-based or is it possible that the successful applicant would be expected to travel?
 All these are possible make or breaks for some candidates, so any information you can provide here will avoid disappointment for everyone further down the line.
+If you want your advert to rank highly on Google Jobs then an accurate location is essential.

 A brief company outline